ahmedsamirdev/my-todos-app/README.md

 * Hide completed todos.
 * Remove a todo.
 * Count of all todos you have.
-* Auto store your todos after done.
+* Auto store your todos after done (Local Storage).

 ### [Demo](https://my-todos-app.vercel.app/)